Amir Hossein Arman: Web

+Television

+Discography

 Amirhossein started singing professionally with the song "Towards you" that released in 2013.

 The first Live singing took place on September 19, 2016, in Celebration of Cinema critics.

 He also performed on 3stars TV in March 2017 and on plus1 TV in December 2017.
 On December 23, 2017he sang live "Dele Divaneh" during playback of "The Yalda night" in Kourosh cinema.